Postdoc, NIST Gaithersburg

 Field: Experimental Atomic and Plasma Physics

-At Rowan my students and I have built an apparatus to cool, trap, and ionize atoms using various laser techniques.
-We are exploring new methods to probe the dynamics of the plasma and to confine the ultracold charge clouds.
-If you think you may be interested in this kind of fundamental, hands-on research, or simply have questions about majoring/minoring in physics or taking physics courses, please contact me or stop by my office anytime.
+If you think you may be interested in any of these projects, or simply have questions about majoring/minoring in physics or taking physics courses, please contact me or stop by my office.

 Office: Science Hall 101C